MEMORIES AND INFORMATION relating to Home Guard units in STAFFORDSHIRE

 - comments above on Wolverhampton Archives website

-In Hadley Cemetry, Shropshire, there lies Arthur Dennis Brown, Private, 24th Staffordshire (Tettenhall) Battalion, husband of Winifred May Brown of Oxley, Staffordshire, who died in the course of his Home Guard duties on January 17th 1943 at the age of 39.
+In Hadley Cemetery, Shropshire, there lies ARTHUR DENNIS BROWN, Private, 24th Staffordshire (Tettenhall) Battalion, husband of Winifred May Brown of Oxley, Staffordshire, who died in the course of his Home Guard duties on January 17th 1943 at the age of 39.
 He was originally from Hadley.

 34th STAFFORDSHIRE (BILSTON) BATTALION